-What Is Comenity Bank?
+What is Comenity Bank?

 Stores that offer retail credit cards through Comenity Bank

-- Ann Taylor ALL Rewards Credit Card
+- Ann Taylor Credit Card*

 - Big Lots Credit Card*